Frank Toovey Lake: The Grave in 21st Century

 In 2009 the grave was rebuilt; in 2011 a wooden sign alongside the grave was replaced by one carved from granite.
 In 2014, a research paper was written on Lake's story.
-While held by the British Library and The Bodlean Oxford University, a version of the paper is available online at Google books which provides the base source for much of this article.
+While held by the British Library and the Bodleian Library, Oxford University, a version of the paper is available online at Google books which provides the base source for much of this article.

 2018 Celebrations

 In 2018, a celebration was held around the grave to mark the 150 year anniversary of Lake's death.
-This might seem a minor event but it was important enough for Paul Madden, the British Ambassador to Japan to note that the monument that was being unveiled is a symbol of the enduring friendship between Japan and the UK:
+This might seem a minor event but it was important enough for Paul Madden, the British ambassador to Japan to note that the monument that was being unveiled is a symbol of the enduring friendship between Japan and the UK:

 ‘The new granite commemorative monument that is being unveiled today is a fitting and handsome tribute both to Midshipman Lake, and to the enduring friendship that exists between Japan and the UK.’

 The ceremony lasted one morning and in attendance were leaders from the local communities, a descendant of the village headman Okara Haju who had erected the original headstone, and the Mayor of Marugame City.
 It was also attended by a descendant of the Toovey family, and an Englishman Graham Thomas who lives in Japan and who was responsible for researching the history of the grave and ascertaining the correct facts.

 In December 2018, the Japan ambassador to the UK, sent a letter of appreciation and this was followed by a second celebration with members of the Japan Coast Guard present.
 This was both to commemorate the actual day of Lake's death on 20 December but also to celebrate the first beginnings of the Japanese lighthouse service.